david-a-wheeler/spdx-tutorial/README.md

 encapsulated by parentheses.
 SPDX expressions are case-insensitive, but by convention the operation names should be capitalized.

+To me, license identifiers and license expressions are the real reasons to use SPDX.
+However, both are less useful unless you can *put* their information somewhere.
+So let's talk about two ways to do that: SPDX files and embedding license information in source files.

 ## SPDX Files

 SPDX files are a way to capture and exchange license information.